 These costs are raised where additional labour, excavation equipment and, in some cases, traffic control and temporary facilities (porta-loo, water redirection etc.) are needed.
 Plus, there is a time factor.
 Some pipe replacement jobs can take weeks.

 Pipe relining, on the other hand, is usually completed on the same day.
 Our technicians are committed to complete transparency and provide an accurate, fixed price quote as well as CCTV footage of the damage and repairs once finished.

-On average, a typical residential pipe repair by Nuflow may cost between $1800 and $2400 and is fully backed with a 50-year warranty.
+On average, a typical residential pipe repair by Nuflow usually costs far less than dig up solutions and is fully backed with a 50–year warranty.